 Eating vegan or vegetarian even once a week reduces greenhouse gas emissions.
 Moosewood Restaurant in Ithaca is internationally recognized for its fantastic vegetarian offerings.
-Enjoy dishes such as black bean burgers, mushroom marsala, butternut carbonara and yellow pumpkin curry (menus change often) at a restaurant Bon Appétit once named “one of the most influential restaurants of the 20th century”.
+Enjoy dishes such as black bean burgers, spicy coconut curry, Moroccan chickpea stew and roasted beet and quinoa salad (menus change often) at a restaurant Bon Appétit once named “one of the most influential restaurants of the 20th century”.
 Vegan options in NYC include Divya’s Kitchen (with an ayurvedic menu), La Petit Monstre (a bakery near the Brooklyn Navy Yard), and Bar Verde (plant-based Mexican cuisine with dynamite cocktails).

 Learn about Renewable Energy (Long Island & Greater Niagara)

 Renewable energy is the new black and New York State has opportunities to learn what it’s all about.
 At the Jones Beach Energy and Nature Center, a zero-energy building, visitors learn about how energy consumption affects the environment.
 Programs at the center include “S.T.E.A.M.
 Workshops”—explore a different topic in science, technology, engineering, art, or mathematics through experiments, art projects, and more, “Seal Walk”—where you can spot harbor and gray seals feeding in the bay, and “Beachcomber’s Bonanza”—a guided walk along the beachfront where you will learn about commonly seen animals and signs of animals along the shore.

 Tour the Waterways (Greater Niagara & Hudson Valley)